dotnet/docs/docs/csharp/language-reference/keywords/ref.md

 In addition, [extension methods](../../programming-guide/classes-and-structs/extension-methods.md) have the following restrictions:

-- The `out` keywoard cannot be used on the first argument of an extension method.
+- The `out` keyword cannot be used on the first argument of an extension method.
 - The `ref` keyword cannot be used on the first argument of an extension method when the argument is not a struct, or a generic type not constrained to be a struct.
 - The `in` keyword cannot be used unless the first argument is a struct.
 The `in` keyword cannot be used on any generic type, even when constrained to be a struct.